The power is in the qubit

 problem that is beyond the reach of a regular computer.
 This is a major

-milestone in quantum computing, generally referred to as quantum supremacy.
+milestone in quantum computing, generally referred to as quantum advantage or quantum supremacy.

 computers and in Nature.